 That’s the big question, isn’t it?
 Again, moving is not a light expense for most households, so setting aside extra for tipping can feel a bit excessive.
 Here’s the thing, no reputable moving company should ever presume tips from the client, and a reputable moving company will always accept, with a smile, whatever tip a client is willing to give.
 But assuming a client wants to provide a tip, here are a few guidelines to tipping in a way that works for both the client and the workers:

-1. If tipping with cash, consider the effort involved – A cash tip is always welcome, of course, and any amount is appreciated.
+A cash tip is always welcome, of course, and any amount is appreciated.
 And in truth, the tip amount is totally up to the client.
 If the client tips $10 a mover or $100 a mover, that will be received well.
 If the client is looking for some tipping standards (every industry has them), then consider a $10 tip per worker for a half day move, a $20 tip per worker for a full day move and a $40 tip per worker for a move that extends well past the 8-hour mark.

 If the movers go above and beyond, then consider tipping a little extra.
 For example, a home that is packed with tight spaces or a home with a spiral staircase adds an extra degree of difficulty.
 Moving a lot of stuff out of the basement or attic is another tough obstacle that workers frequently encounter, and something that may warrant a little extra.